cardano-foundation/blockperf/README.md

 is also part of the certificate and is needed to properly authenticate and more importantly publish message to a specific mqtt topic.

-To send the data blockperf also kneeds to know the public IP Address (and Port) whith which that relay is being accessed over.
-The IP adress will be send along with the other data.
+To send the data blockperf also needs to know the public IP Address (and Port) whith which that relay is being accessed over.
+The IP address will be send along with the other data.
 If you do not want that you can specify a list of addresses that you never want to disclose.